rlwhall/CLASSIC_DRI_Tutorial/README.md

 - **Code of Conduct:** [Code of Conduct](link-to-coc) ensures a respectful project environment.
 - **Resource Plans:** Details on available resources and recommended practices for the project team.

-## Licensing

-Clearly define the license under which the repository's work is shared.
-(Example: This project is licensed under the MIT License - see the LICENSE.md file for details.)

 ## Citing & Acknowledgement

 - **Citation Instructions:** How to cite the project.
 - **Acknowledgment:** Recognising contributions by different members.
 --->

+## Licensing

+This repository is licensed under the GNU License - see the [LICENSE.md](https://github.com/angular/code-of-conduct/blob/main/LICENSE.md) file for details.

 ## Contributors
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->